 Planning workouts also means we can prepare too.
 One of the best ways to do it?
 Learning about what you're doing and why, or why not to.
 Learning from resources either online like this or other articles, or even through talking to people doing the same thing as you is a great way to do it.

-We can also look up more effective ways to do what we're already doing, such as perfecting form for certain exercises or slight adaptations to make them even more effective!
-Even picking up tips on how to stay safe and exercise with the correct techniques and consistency is vital in the long run.
+We can also lookup more effective ways to do what we're already doing, such as perfecting form for certain exercises or slight adaptations to make them even more effective!
+Even picking up tips on staying safe and exercising with the correct techniques and consistency is vital in the long run.

 Planning workouts ahead of time can actually take us further than a workout too.
 It gives you the time to realise when you're most likely to be successful.
 Morning person?
 Make the time before work!
 Night owl?
 Why not go later in the evening.
 You know when you work best, and you can make sure you aren't wasting time by trying to push yourself in a weak area.
 Play to your strengths where you can!
 Even the length of your workout needs to suit your goals.
 It all has a big impact.